DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Managing transfers between providers

 Providers must notify DfE when a participant withdraws from their training to ensure data accuracy.
 Once a participant transfers to a new provider and school induction tutors have confirmed the move, the original provider will see the `participant_status` as `left`.
 They should then update the participant’s `training_status` to `withdrawn`.
+The transfer record will also appear in `GET transfers` and `GET {id}/transfers` endpoint responses.

 ### Why transfer data can appear incomplete